 Orthopedic Engineering blends ideas of tissue engineering, cell biology, and biomechanical concepts in order to gain a new understanding of bone and soft tissue biology and develop novel treatments to treat musculoskeletal disorders.

-Genetic engineering is a subfield of bioengineering that uses direct manipulation to change an organism’s genetics (phenotype) in a specific way.
+This is a subfield of bioengineering that uses direct manipulation to change an organism’s genetics (phenotype) in a specific way.
 Genetic engineers change, spice up, remove, and rearrange genes to alter an organism’s genetic composition.

 The systematic use of engineering disciplines to design, create, adapt, test, evaluate, implement, and provide technical solutions to difficulties faced by people with impairments is known as Rehabilitation Engineering.
 Rehabilitation engineers develop and create equipment and systems to aid persons with mobility, communication, hearing, vision, and cognition.